 - Wind damage

-The most likely cause of tomato leaves curling is excessively hot conditions.
-During the mid-summer months, afternoon sunshine can be very intense.
-As a result, your tomato leaves may begin to curl as a defense mechanism.
+The most common cause of tomato leaves curling up is high temperatures.
+During the hot summer months, tomato leaves may begin to curl as a defense mechanism.

-If you have had a heatwave and your tomato leaves have begun to roll, this is almost definitely the issue.
+If you have had a heatwave and your tomato leaves have begun to roll upwards, this is almost definitely the issue.
 The leaves will tend to roll up in the shape of a cylinder under high-heat conditions to prevent water loss.

 This type of leaf curling in plants is known as physiological leaf roll, and it is a permanent change in the shape of the affected leaves.
 In other words, once the tomato leaves have curled, they will not un-curl.